Yuval Sznajderman

-Yuval Sznajderman (יובל שנידרמן; born December 9, 2002) is an Israeli professional basketball player for Hapoel Gilboa Galil of the Israeli Basketball Premier League.
+Yuval Sznajderman (יובל שנידרמן; born December 9, 2002) is an Israeli professional basketball player for Hapoel Ironi Eilat of the Israeli Basketball Premier League.
 He plays the point guard position.
 Sznajderman played for the Israeli national team during the 2021 FIBA U20 European Challengers.

 Biography

 Sznajderman is 6 ft 1 in tall, and weighs 180 lb.

 In 2020–21, Sznajderman played for Hapoel Jerusalem and averaged 1.7 points, 1.3 rebounds, 0.4 assists, and 6.8 minutes per game.

 In 2021–22, he played for Hapoel Jerusalem and Maccabi Rishon Lezion and averaged 3.4 points, 1.4 rebounds, 0.3 assists, and 10.4 minutes per game.

 International play

 In 2021, Sznajderman played for Team Israel in the FIBA U20 Euro Challengers.